rbowsley/lamplighthelp/source/23-3-0_Evals_Direct-_Communicating_with_Invitees_of_Campaigns.markdown

 ![comm invitees](23.3.0a.png)

 This has mail-merge fields so that you can add each recipient's URL (if you have set up your campaign to send to invitees individually), the title, start date and end dates for the campaign.
-Using these options, you can send personalised emails to each recipient, inviting them to complete the {{eval}} and giving them a link in the email that will take them straight to it.
+Using these options, you can send personalised emails to each recipient, inviting them to complete the {{eval}}/{{outcome}} and giving them a link in the email that will take them straight to it.

 When you have finished writing your email, click the 'create/send' button.
 Emails will be sent to each recipient (so long as they have an email address saved in their profile, and have not opted out of email communications).